-Refer to Description on page 16 and Command arm on page 20 for the location of the levers and switches.
+Refer to Description on page 15 and Command arm on page 19 for the location of the levers and switches.

 - 1. Unlock the front mowing units by rotating the locking lever anticlockwise (7). - 2.
-Start the engine. - 3.
-Put the parking switch (2) in the OFF position. - 4.
+Start the engine.

+- 3. Put the parking switch (2) in the OFF position. - 4.
 Put the mowing switch (7) in the ON position. - 5.
 Put the raising/lowering activation switch (6) in the LOWER position. - 6.
-Operate the raising/lowering switches: - a) Push the right hand switch (9) forwards to lower the right hand mowing unit. - b) Push the middle switch (10) forwards to lower the middle mowing unit. - c) Push the left hand switch (11) forwards to lower the left hand mowing unit.
+Operate the raising/lowering switches: - a) Push the right hand switch (9) forwards to lower the rear right hand mowing unit. - b) Push the middle switch (10) forwards to lower the front and middle mowing units. - c) Push the left hand switch (11) forwards to lower the rear left hand mowing unit.